Provence Walking Tours

 The relaxed pace of Provence does not befit the harried or hasty; its narrow vineyard paths, secluded olive groves and limestone ridges are proof of that.
 The wines are not to be rushed, either; once you’ve sampled a Côtes du Rhône or Côtes du Lubéron in its natural habitat, you’ll understand why.
-A skilled chef will assist, preparing meals as you listen to Vespers at the abbey in Sénanque—an unforgettable atmosphere.
+A skilled chef will assist, preparing meals as you learn how to play Pétanque with a local character—such a fun atmosphere!
 If patience is indeed a virtue, this is the Holy Land.

 One of our Provence walking tours, Provence Walking is a signature B&R Walking trip—expertly guided, small groups, premium hotels.